imdev17/rock-paper-scissor/README.md

 ## 🔹 Version 2 – Enhanced and Optimized

-After completing the first version, I developed a more **optimized and interactive** version using knowledge and inspiration gathered from the **internet** and online programming communities.
+After completing the first version, I developed a more **optimized and interactive** version using knowledge and inspiration gathered from the **internet** and online programming channels.

 ### 🆕 Features:
 - 🎮 **10-Round Gameplay**: The player competes against a computer bot over 10 rounds